What is Gum Disease?

 Prevention and Treatment

 It is important that you properly brush and floss every day, as it can help remove plaque buildup.
-Your teeth should also be professionally cleaned after every few months to prevent the development of gum disease.
+Your teeth should also be professionally cleaned after every few months to prevent the development of gum disease and tooth loss.

 However, if you have already been diagnosed with gum disease, the next step is to seek treatment.
 The primary goal of treatment for periodontal disease is to control the infection.
 There are various types of treatments, and the one that will be suitable for you will depend on the severity of your gum disease.
 We, here at Tigard Family Dental, can give you the right treatment that will restore the health of your teeth and gums.
 Give us a call and let us know how we can help you at (971) 762-1262.